 From an early age, Emanuel was awakened to the sense of responsibility to create positive change and help society evolve into a more cooperative and compassionate culture.
-Throughout high school, he stood up against the Viet Nam war and in support of civil rights, creating publications and discussion groups that fostered alternatives to the assumptions of mainstream thinking.
+Throughout high school, he stood up against the Vietnam war and in support of civil rights, creating publications and discussion groups that fostered alternatives to the assumptions of mainstream thinking.
 Unpopular as his activism was in the conventional Illinois communities where he grew up, he was somewhat tolerated by his peers—not least for quarterbacking his high school football team to a conference championship.

-For the next seven years, he traveled extensively throughout Europe and the United States, seeking mentors who might help empower his desire to improve society.
-This journey took him to the Mediterranean island of Formentera, where he became a friend, worker, and student of the philosopher and entrepreneur Ronimund von Bissing.
-In turn, von Bissing introduced him to the works of George Gurdjieff, Peter Ouspenski, John Bennet, and others.
+In 1973, after transferring to the Sorbonne in Paris, Emanuel made the decision to leave formal academia to begin a new chapter in his ongoing search for higher understanding.
+For the next seven years, he traveled extensively throughout Europe and the United States seeking spiritual mentors.
+This journey took him to the Mediterranean island of Formentera, where he became a friend, worker and student of the philosopher and entrepreneur Ronimund von Bissing.
+In turn, von Bissing introduced Emanuel to the works of George Gurdjieff, Peter Ouspenski, John Bennet and others.

 In 1977, von Bissing and Emanuel visited the Monastery of Montserrat where they met Indonesian spiritual teacher Pak Subuh.
 It was at this meeting that Pak Subuh advised the young seeker to embrace his true self by changing his birth name and finding self-realization in the name “Emanuel.”

 It was also at this time von Bissing counseled Emanuel to give up the intention to travel east.
 Instead, he advised him to settle in a European capital to enact positive change within the day-to-day of the working world.
 Emanuel chose Madrid—and this has remained his primary residence for most of the last 40 years.